coder/docs/guides/deployments/proxy.md

 `coderd.reverseProxy` setting.

 > By default, Coder will ignore `X-Forwarded-For` and similar headers and remove
-> them from proxied connections to [Dev URL
+> them from proxied connections to [Dev URL services].
+This prevents clients
-> services](../../workspaces/devurls.md).
-This prevents clients from spoofing
+> from spoofing their originating IP addresses.

-> their originating IP addresses.
+[dev url services]: ../../workspaces/devurls.md

 Specify a list of trusted origin addresses (those of the reverse proxy) in CIDR format as follows: